-The New Testament tells that Jesus was crucified at Golgotha, “the place of the skull”, identified as an area of stone quarries outside the city’s walls at the time.
-Around a decade after Jesus’s crucifixion, a third wall was built to enclose the area of his execution and burial to within the city.
+The New Testament tells that Jesus was crucified at Golgotha, “the place of the skull”.
+This is commonly thought to be an area of stone quarries outside the city’s walls at the time.
+Around a decade after Jesus’s crucifixion, a third wall was built to enclose the area of his execution and burial within the city.
 This provides validation for the Holy Sepulchre’s location inside today’s Old City of Jerusalem.

 After he had a vision of a cross in the sky in 312 AD, Constantine the Great converted to Christianity and sent his mother, Empress Helena, to Jerusalem in search of Jesus’s tomb.
 She found a relic of the cross near a tomb, leading her to believe she had found Calvary.
 In 326 AD, Constantine ordered a church built at the site.
-All the soil and debris that had gathered over the centuries was removed from the cave, revealing a rock-cut tomb identified as the burial site of Jesus.
+All the soil and debris over the centuries was removed from the cave, revealing a rock-cut tomb identified as the burial site of Jesus.

-The Church was thus built over the two holy sites.
-The great basilica or Martyrium encloses the traditional site of Calvary in one corner, and across the way, the Anastasis (“Resurrection”), encloses the cave tomb of Jesus’s burial.
+The Church now stands over the two holy sites.
+The great basilica or Martyrium encloses the traditional site of Calvary in one corner.
+Across the way the Anastasis (“Resurrection”) encloses the cave tomb of Jesus’s burial.
 The church was finally consecrated on September 13, 335 AD.
-The wooden doors of the church’s main entrance are still the original doors from 326 AD, putting into perspective the ancient grandeur of this holy church.
+The wooden doors of the church’s main entrance are still the original doors from 326 AD.
+This puts into perspective the ancient grandeur of this holy church.

 Getting to the Church of the Holy Sepulchre